Patricia Warner

 Warner earned a degree from Barnard College in 1949.
-She was offered a Fulbright Scholarship in 1951 but declined it to marry her second husband.
-She later was awarded a certificate in learning disabilities from Tufts University in 1975.
+She was offered a Fulbright Scholarship in 1951, but declined it to marry her second husband.
+Warner later was awarded a certificate in learning disabilities from Tufts University in 1975.
 In 1985, she earned a master's degree in independent studies, specializing in eating disorders, from Lesley College.

 Warner had six children, with one from her first marriage and five from her second.
 In 2019, at the age of 98, she was awarded the Congressional Gold Medal in a surprise ceremony by Congresswoman Katherine Clark at the Lincoln Public Library.
 She lived in Lincoln, Massachusetts until her death on September 26, 2020, at age 99.